Rakesh9100/CalcDiverse/Calculators/Torque-Calculator/README.md

 ## Description :-

-It is a simple calculator which calculates the torque on the basis of force, distance and angle entered.
+It is a simple calculator that calculates the torque based on force, distance, and angle entered.

 ## Tech Stacks :-